-One summer we hiked 440 kilometers (275miles).
+One summer we hiked 440 kilometers (275 miles) on the Kungsleden in Sweden.
 My husband, my 11-year-old son, and I were often utterly alone for entire days together, in the perpetual brightness of the arctic in summer.
 In the vast empty wild for 40 days, I thrust myself onto a blue screen.
-Whatever evil I experienced out there was shit I brought with me, because where we were contained zero distractions, zero pollution from commerce, crowds, internet, or any mechanized items.
+Whatever evil I experienced out there was shit I brought with me, because where we were had zero distractions, zero pollution from commerce, crowds, internet, or any mechanized items.
 As I shook my impotent fists at the Swedish mountains I knew that I carried hell inside of me and spread it like a cancer, like nuclear fallout, as I entered a place.
 After that summer I began to grieve nightly in earnest, nearly without interruption, and now, years later, I’m still crying, though slightly less.

 I can’t change what happened.
 I can choose from an unlimited number of self-gratifying replies to the things that were done to me as a humiliated, terrorized girl.
 Or I can submit myself to the helpless waves of grief that my heart urges me to endure.
 Evil cannot resist the power of grief.
 Grief defuses, distills and transfigures residual evil.
 In grief’s crucible the collateral damage you know that humiliates and disempowers you is changed into a substance of equal and utterly opposite spiritual composition.
 After grief, what has happened to you has meaning; your history makes you wise, beautiful, and strong.
+You’re not “better” than before, but you’re freer, less of a slave to what haunts you.
 Use grief, and your own pain will not be able to use you.